sebasmonia/datum/README.md

 ```
 The last example shows that we can use `?` to [parametrize queries](https://github.com/mkleehammer/pyodbc/wiki/Getting-started#parameters).
 You will be asked for input for as many parameters as `?` characters are in the query.
 These are properly escaped by pyodbc, so they are convenient when working with strings.
 &nbsp;
 The "Rows printed" message shows how many rows were displayed from the total returned by the query, as you can see above some drivers don't report the latter.
-Similarly "Rows affected" is reported by the drivers, it tends to be more accurate for non-query operations.
+Similarly "Rows affected" is reported by the drivers, it is usually accurate for non-query operations.

 ## Configuration file